ihrimon/bi-cycle-store/README.md

 # Project Features:

-### Bicycle Product CRUD Operations Features:
+- ### Bicycle Product CRUD Operations Features:

-Create: Add a new bicycle to the store.
+  - Create: Add a new bicycle to the store.
--Read: Retrieve a list of bicycles or a single bicycle.
+  - Read: Retrieve a list of bicycles or a single bicycle.
--Update: Edit an existing bicycle's details.
+  - Update: Edit an existing bicycle's details.
--Delete: Remove a bicycle from the store.
+  - Delete: Remove a bicycle from the store.

-### Order Bicycle Features:
+- ### Order Bicycle Features:

--Create Order: Allow users to order bicycles.
+  - Create Order: Allow users to order bicycles.
--Order Details: Store the order details, including the customer email, bicycle info, quantity, and price.
+  - Order Details: Store the order details, including the customer email, bicycle info, quantity, and price.
--Revenue: Seller get the total revenue for total or specific product.
+  - Revenue: Seller get the total revenue for all or specific product.